-DENNIS S. MARLO Age 76 Director since 2004 5- Managing Director, Sanctuary Group LTD INDEPENDENT DIRECTOR DIRECTOR QUALIFICATION HIGHLIGHTS EnerSys Committees: Audit, Compensation, and Nominating & Corporate Governance Other Public Boards: None Financial Expert Risk Management Strategic Planning
+DENNIS S. MARLO

+Managing Director, Sanctuary Group LTD

+EnerSys Committees: Audit, Compensation, and Nominating & Corporate Governance

+- ✓ Financial Expert

+- Risk Management

+- Strategic Planning

 Career Highlights: Mr. Marlo has been a Director of EnerSys since August 2004.
 Mr. Marlo is Managing Director of Sanctuary Group LTD, a financial and executive advisory firm located in Malvern, Pennsylvania and Vero Beach, Florida.
 Mr. Marlo served as an Executive Vice President of Sovereign Bancorp, Inc. (now Santander Holdings USA, Inc.) from June 2004 through April 2009, and as Chief Risk Management Officer of Sovereign Bancorp, Inc. from April 2001 through June 2004.
 Mr. Marlo joined Sovereign in February 1998 as the President of the Pennsylvania Division of Sovereign Bank and was appointed Chief Financial Officer and Treasurer of Sovereign in May 1998, serving in that capacity through April 2001.
 Prior thereto, Mr. Marlo served as President and Chief Executive Officer of ML Bancorp Inc., a predecessor company of Sovereign Bancorp, Inc., and as a partner with KPMG, LLP.